Our Cultural Capital is about preparing children at Springfield Academy with the knowledge and skills for what comes next.

 What is it that children at SPA need that will prepare them for what comes next?

-- School visits, particularly Year 6 (where we ensure a memorable experience), the Djanogly Dozen (including their passport) London, Warwick Castle, the Black Country Museum, the Butterfly Park, Birmingham Sealife Centre.
+- School visits, particularly Year 6 (where we ensure a memorable experience), the Djanogly Dozen (including their passport) day trip to London, Warwick Castle, the Black Country Museum, the Butterfly Park, Birmingham Sealife Centre.

-- Adam Pepper days, one per class to create films to use to stimulate writing, embed concepts.
+- Adam Pepper days, where each class gets to create and take part in films which are then used to stimulate writing and embed concepts.

 - Competitive PE experiences

-- Visitors e.g White Post Farm, Fire engine, Guide dogs, Opticians
+- Visitors e.g White Post Farm, Fire engine, Guide dogs, Opticians, African drumming workshop

 - We provide a breakfast club that every child could access in order that they are ready for work